A Projective Simulation Scheme for Partially-Observable Multi-Agent Systems: Projective Simulation

 then we have

-There are other important properties in the PS scheme such as edge-glow mechanism $ g(c_i, c_j ) \in [0, 1] $ \cite{Briegel2,Alexey1} which refers to a delayed reward $ g^{(t+1)} (c_i, c_j ) \, \lambda^{(t+1)} $ for a non-traversed edge in the right hand of Eq.~\ref{eqtrans}.
-In the current study, however, our examples contain only the invasion game for which the agent performs optimally in case we do not have such temporal correlations that are $ g=0 $ \cite{Briegel3}.
-Accordingly, the adaptation rule of Eq.~\ref{eqtrans} is enough for our purpose here.
+There are other important properties in the PS scheme such as the edge-glow mechanism $ g(c_i, c_j ) \in [0, 1] $ \cite{Briegel2,Alexey1}, which refers to a bypass reward of $ g^{(t+1)} (c_i, c_j ) \, \lambda^{(t+1)} $ for a non-rewarded edge $ (c_i, c_j ) $, where $ \lambda $ refers to a certain reward for the next-edge $ (c_j, c_k ) $.
+In other words, if an edge is rewarded, the previous edge can be strengthened by a temporal correlation.
+In this note, however, our examples contain only the invasion game within which one agent in a fully observable environment performs optimally in case we do not have such temporal correlations, where $ g=0 $ \cite{Briegel3}.
+Moreover, in the Appendix.~\ref{erageffredg}, we show that using the edge glow between two agents will destroy the partial observability in the multi-agent setting.
+Accordingly, the adaptation rule of Eq.~\ref{eqtrans} is enough for our purpose.

-Projective simulation as a new model for classical and quantum artificial intelligence needs to be expanded in all AI directions as a lot of works have been done so far.
-Particularly, some classical studies are \cite{Briegel1,Briegel2,Briegel3,Alexey1} and some quantum works are \cite{Dunjko1,Tiersch11,JensClausen.,Alexey2,Dunjko2}.
-In the current study, we use Dirac notation, which is a useful theoretical method in both classical AI and quantum context, to speak of the influence of a partially observable environment on the efficiency of a given agent, though my results are presented classically here.
+In the current study, we use Dirac notation, which is a useful theoretical method in both classical AI and quantum contexts, to show the influence of a partially observable environment on the efficiency of a given agent, though my results are presented classically here.

-Partially observability and multi-agent approaches have been considered widely in AI \cite{KaelblingLittman,book:Russel,book:Sigaud} and reinforcement learning \cite{Fujita,Doshi}.
-In this paper, we introduce the notion of a partially observable environment to the PS learning method using a set of belief states in the formulation of efficiency.
-As our examples, we use a multi-agent invasion setting where another agent as an interpreter can teach the percepts to the defender.
-Afterwards, every agent can be considered as a simultaneous learner-teacher where there could be some game theoretical aspects therein.